Zamiell/stardew-valley/Min-Max_Guide.md

 * Do more Skull Cavern runs.
 We need to build up as much money as possible for the second batch of Starfruit Seeds.

-### Summer 9
+### Summer 10

 * Ship as many items as possible.
 (We want as much gold for tomorrow as possible.)

-### Summer 10
+### Summer 11

+* Harvest the Starfruit.
+* At 9 AM, go to the Oasis and buy the second batch of Starfruit Seeds.
-* Harvest the Starfruit and replant.
-(The Speed Gro will stay on the tiles, so you should not have to re-apply any.)
+* Plant the Starfruit Seeds.
+(The Deluxe Speed-Gro will stay on the tiles, so you should not have to re-apply any.)
 * Do not sell any of the Starfruit - all of it should be going into kegs, even the gold-quality ones.
 At this point you should be tapping as many [Oak Trees](https://stardewvalleywiki.com/Oak_Tree) as possible and building as many [Kegs](https://stardewvalleywiki.com/Keg) as possible.
-(Buy the necessary wood from Robin if you are short.)
+(Buy the necessary wood from Robin when you run out.)
 * To start with, you can fill your house with kegs.
 Later on, it is convenient to buy several [Big Sheds](https://stardewvalleywiki.com/Shed) and place them near the house.
 Alternatively, once you unlock the [Quarry](https://stardewvalleywiki.com/Quarry), you can cover it with flooring and use it to stockpile kegs.
 * At the end of the day, you should get farming level 10.
 Choose the Agriculturist profession.
+  * Unfortunately, the benefit from Agriculturist will not affect the crops that were planted today.
-(We will re-spec to Artisan later on.)
+  * We will re-spec to Artisan later on before selling any of the Starfruit Wine.

-### Summer 11

-* Go to the Skull Caverns so that we can get some money for Spring 12.

-### Summer 12
+### Summer 13-21

-* When the Iridium Bars are finished smelting (at around 2:30 PM), sell them directly to Clint.
-* You should have enough money to go to Pierre's and buy any other summer crops that you need for bundles/quests/presents/whatever.
-The longest crops to grow are [Melons](https://stardewvalleywiki.com/Melon) and [Blueberries](https://stardewvalleywiki.com/Blueberry), which take 13 days.
-Thus, if you hoe + plant them today, you do not have to bother watering them, and they will be ready by Summer 28.
+* At some point in this time span, buy and plant any other summer crops that you need for bundles/quests/presents/whatever.
+  * The longest crops to grow are [Melons](https://stardewvalleywiki.com/Melon) and [Blueberries](https://stardewvalleywiki.com/Blueberry), which will take 10 days with the Agriculturist profession.
+With Deluxe Speed-Gro, you can speed this up to 7 days.
+So you can defer planting to Spring 21 at the latest.

 ### Summer 19

+* Ship enough items for the third batch of Starfruit.

+### Summer 20

-* Harvest the Starfruit and replant.
+* Harvest the Starfruit.

-### Summer 24

-* Ship enough items so that you can buy enough [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) tomorrow to cover your whole field.

-### Summer 25

-* You must buy [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) from the [Oasis](https://stardewvalleywiki.com/Oasis) today (so that you can have 3 crops of [Pumpkins](https://stardewvalleywiki.com/Pumpkin)).
+* At 9 AM, go to the Oasis and buy the second batch of Starfruit Seeds.
+* Plant the Starfruit Seeds.
+(The Deluxe Speed-Gro will stay on the tiles, so you should not have to re-apply any.)

 ### Summer 27

-* Ship enough items so that you can buy enough [Pepper Seeds](https://stardewvalleywiki.com/Pepper_Seeds) tomorrow to cover your field.
-(Pepper Seeds are 40g each.)
+* Ship enough items to purchase enough [Wheat Seeds](https://stardewvalleywiki.com/Wheat_Seeds) to cover your whole farm tomorrow (5g each).

 ### Summer 28

-* Harvest the Starfruit and replant [Pepper Seeds](https://stardewvalleywiki.com/Pepper_Seeds) as a "linger" crop for fall.
+* Harvest the Starfruit.
+* At 9 AM, go to Pierre's and buy enough [Wheat Seeds](https://stardewvalleywiki.com/Wheat_Seeds) to cover your whole farm.
+* Plant the Wheat Seeds.

 ### Fall 1

-* For the majority of your field, plant [Pumpkins](https://stardewvalleywiki.com/Pumpkin) with [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro).
-(Pumpkins have the same growth time as Starfruit, so you will get harvests on the 10th and the 19th.)
+* Nothing notable on this day.
+Can do a Skull Cavern run, etc. We need to wait for the wheat to finish growing.
+* Note that if you are trying to complete the [Museum](https://stardewvalleywiki.com/Museum), then it is extremely helpful to have level 10 foraging and the Tracker profession before Winter 1 (so that you can see the [Artifact Spots](https://stardewvalleywiki.com/Artifact_Spot) easier).
+If you do not yet have level 10 foraging, you might want to plant and harvest as many [Fall Seeds](https://stardewvalleywiki.com/Fall_Seeds) as possible during fall.

+### Fall 2 & Beyond

+* Harvest the wheat and replant [Pumpkin Seeds](https://stardewvalleywiki.com/Pumpkin_Seeds) to cover your whole farm.
   * Pumpkins are better than [Cranberries](https://stardewvalleywiki.com/Cranberries) because we will not have enough kegs to support all of the cranberries.
-* If you are trying to complete the [Museum](https://stardewvalleywiki.com/Museum), then it is extremely helpful to have level 10 foraging and the Tracker profession before Winter 1 (so that you can see the [Artifact Spots](https://stardewvalleywiki.com/Artifact_Spot) easier).
-If you do not yet have level 10 foraging, plan to plant and harvest as many [Fall Seeds](https://stardewvalleywiki.com/Fall_Seeds) as possible during fall.

-### Fall 10

-* Harvest the Pumpkins and replant.

-### Fall 19

-* Harvest the Pumpkins and replant.

-### Fall 28

-* Harvest the Pumpkins.
+* You can do this on either Fall 2, Fall 3, or Fall 4, depending on the current luck of the day and your personal preference.
+(Planting on Fall 4 will result in a harvest on Fall 28.)
+* Similar to Starfruit, you should harvest + replant in order to get three batches of [Pumpkins](https://stardewvalleywiki.com/Pumpkin) in fall.

-### Winter 1
+### Winter 1 & Beyond

 * In winter, your primary source of income outside of the Skull Caverns will be [Winter Seeds](https://stardewvalleywiki.com/Winter_Seeds):
   * First, finish the [Winter Foraging Bundle](https://stardewvalleywiki.com/Bundles#Winter_Foraging_Bundle) to get 30 seeds.
   * Plant those with [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) (as it will make them grow in 5 days instead of 7.
   * After each harvest, craft and plant more Winter Seeds (with Deluxe Speed-Gro), until your entire field is covered.
+* Another good way to make money is to craft [Garden Pots](https://stardewvalleywiki.com/Garden_Pot) in order to grow more Starfruit.
+(They will have to be manually watered every day.)

 <br />